Do I need to take the GRE? Is there a time limit on the scores?

 Yes, there is an online option and yes, you will need to come to campus.
 Specifically, you will need to make three mandatory trips to campus over the course of the program.
 You will have an orientation visit in your first term and two visits in your last year.
 The length of time you will need to be on campus varies from two to three days.

-The MSN to DNP option for Primary Care APRNs can be completed in 2 years part-time.
+The MSN to DNP option for Primary Care APRNs can be completed in approximately 2 years part-time (depending on start term).
 The MSN to DNP option for non-APRNs can be completed in 3 years part-time.
 The BSN to DNP options can be completed in 3 and 1/3 years part-time.

 Will graduate level classes taken at other universities transfer in for credit?